my-language-skills/simple-metadata/doc/doc-settings-post.md

 Note: Article is a parent type.
 Any other type is a child type of Article.

+PB Uses chapter type (non article properties are used)

 # Post types and properties

 ## Article